-A list of the best tourist attractions in Scotland
+A detailed list of the top tourist attractions in Scotland

 Are you planning to visit Scotland?
 Then I have good news for you: The country is nothing short of amazing.
 Wild landscapes, amazing wildlife, epic castles and the most delicious seafood you ever taste.
 There is just one problem if you want to call it a problem.
 There are just so many things to do in Scotland that squeezing it all into one itinerary seems almost impossible on limited time.